SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-62-analogue-controls.markdown

-                                                                    So all this update function does now is to shift the background up to the top once it has passed beyond view at the bottom of the screen.&nbsp; However if the background was moving up this would not work.
+                                                                    So all this update function does now is to shift the background up to the top once it has passed beyond view at the bottom of the screen.
+However if the background was moving up this would not work.